Ain’t technology wonderful?

 Software Output Does Not Match Business Needs

 Many times a company changes strategies to accommodate a change in the markets and have changes to the IT system that do not keep pace.
-During these periods of change, employees often are forced to make do with resources is in place.
+During these periods of change, employees often are forced to make do with resources that are in place.
 Individual changes that may occur in small steps can become huge changes taken together over time.
 Upon direct comparison of software outputs vs. what the business needs, it can become apparent that the IT systems in place are no longer compatible with the business strategy or operational demands.
 These effects are magnified when the market is changing and the competition has made the investments to ensure their IT solutions keep pace.
-While the cost of upgrading may seem daunting, the cost of continuing to use non fit for purpose software is great.
-Upgrade costs can be controlled and minimized through use of a competent IT MSP.
+While the cost of upgrading may seem daunting, the cost of continuing to use software not fit for your purpose is great.
+Upgrade costs can be controlled and minimized through the use of a competent IT MSP.

 Inadequate Disaster Recovery

 Contrary to popular belief, natural disasters (e.g. flood, hurricane, etc.) are not the primary cause of IT disaster events.
 The majority are caused by human error.
 Unless you can say your staff and other support operate mistake free, you are vulnerable to data loss.
 Also, you should consider that a massive loss of data or data/information access can be catastrophic to a business within a very short time frame.
 According to Small Business Trends, 60% of SMBs that lose their data will shut down within 6 months.